- NAME: Tim Scott

 "My campaign was never about race."

-Tim Scott was born Timothy Eugene Scott on September 19, 1965, in Charleston, South Carolina.
+Politician Timothy Eugene Scott on September 19, 1965, in North Charleston, South Carolina.
 When Scott was still in grade school, his parents divorced.
 Scott's father, Ben, was stationed with the Air Force in Colorado for most of Scott's childhood, leaving Scott's single mother, a nurse's aid named Frances, to raise him and his siblings on her own.

 Scott took his first stab at politics in 1995, when he ran for Charleston County Council and won.
 He went on to serve as a councilman for more than a decade, leaving his post in 2009 after winning election to the South Carolina House of Representatives.
 Early into his service as a state representative, Scott was appointed chairman of the House Whip and the Freshman Caucus.